pmleffers/SparseMatrix/README.md

 # SparseMatrix

-Showing benchmark times of Scikitlearn and Tensorflow on AWS instance
+This repository shows usage of Scikit learn and Tensorflow on sparse matrices and their respective benchmark times for them on an individual laptop and an AWS c2.5 large instance(s).